 - “Shaman”

-The why goes much deeper into understanding the true-self.
-Most people don’t know the true-self and getting to know it can be scary for them!
+The why goes much deeper into understanding the true self.
+Most people don’t know their true selves and getting to know them can be scary for them!

 If we introduced ourselves by the why, what would that sound like?
 How would we say it?